What is Time-lapse Photography?

 If you are like me you probably stumbled upon an incredible work of time-lapse and just couldn’t get the images and feelings out of your head.
 Possibly you are fascinated by nature and the slow changes that occur over a period of time.
 A flower blooming, a sunset or a moonrise.
-Maybe it was a construction project or a cityscape at night, full of activity and production.
-Either way it was the capture of change in a way that we don’t normally see that makes time-lapse what it is.
-So, let’s ask the question.

 What is time-lapse photography?